Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-ranks-and-powers.md

 in parentheses after the damage reduction entry in the deity's statistics block.

+### Resistances
-**Resistances:** All deities have at least the following resistances.
+All deities have at least the following resistances.
 Individual deities may have additional resistances.

 *Energy Resistance:* A deity has fire resistance of 5 + its divine rank.